bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 </figure>

 ## Step 2:deploying Powerprotect Datamanager ova using govc from Powershell
+- Requirement:
-download the latest Powerprotect DataManager from [DELLEMC Support](https://dl.dell.com/downloads/DL100787_PowerProtect-Data-Manager-19.6-Install-OVA.ova) *login required*
+download the latest Powerprotect DataManager from [DELLEMC Support](https://dl.dell.com/downloads/DL100787_PowerProtect-Data-Manager-19.6-Install-OVA.ova) ( *login required* )

-first of all, we set our govc environment to have the Following Variables ( complete codesnipped of step 2 below )
+first of all, we set our govc environment to have the Following Variables ( complete code snippet of step 2 below )
 {% highlight scss %}
 $ovapath="$HOME/Downloads/dellemc-ppdm-sw-19.6.0-3.ova" # the Path to your OVA File
-$env:GOVC_FOLDER='/home_dc/vm/labbuildr_vms'            # the vm Folder in your vCenter wher the Machine can be found
+$env:GOVC_FOLDER='/home_dc/vm/labbuildr_vms'            # the vm Folder in your vCenter where the Machine can be found
 $env:GOVC_VM='ppdm_demo'                                # the vm Name
 $env:GOVC_DATASTORE='mgmtvms'                           # The Name of the Datastore
 $env:GOVC_HOST='esxi-mgmt.home.labbuildr.com'           # The taget ESXi Host for Deployment